guptajay/NTUOSS-ArduinoWorkshop/README.md

 * **InBuilt LED (13)** - Trigger the in-built LED.

 ### Arduino Code Structure
-> Arduino code is written in C with an addition of special methods and functions.
+> Arduino code is written in C++ with an addition of special methods and functions.

 ```C
 // Declare Global Variables